Marilyn’s Novels ~

 This is exactly how I feel about a Marilyn Brant book, I always want more!” ~Margie Longoria

 The Mirabelle Harbor Series — all of the standalone stories in this contemporary romance series feature plot and character references to Austen.
-Take a Chance on Me (book 1) and The One That I Want (book 2) have nods to Pride & Prejudice, You Give Love a Bad Name (book 3) involves a heroine who is an avid reader of JAFF, Stranger on the Shore (book 4) highlights the lives of two very different sisters like those in Sense & Sensibility, and One Night Love Affair (book 5).
+Take a Chance on Me (book 1) and The One That I Want (book 2) have nods to Pride & Prejudice, You Give Love a Bad Name (book 3) involves a heroine who is an avid reader of JAFF, Stranger on the Shore (book 4) highlights the lives of two very different sisters like those in Sense & Sensibility, One Night Love Affair (book 5) features a junior high English teacher who loves Jane Austen, and Coming Home (book 6) is inspired by Persuasion.
 Check out the series page on her website HERE!!